Islamabad Police Decide To Install CCTV Cameras At Police Stations - UrduPoint

 Islamabad Police Decide To Install CCTV Cameras At Police Stations

-Islamabad police on Thursday decided to install more CCTV cameras at police stations so that transparency and smooth functioning in policing affairs can be ensured
+Islamabad police have decided to install more CCTV cameras at police stations so that transparency and smooth functioning in policing affairs can be ensured

 Following the directions of Inspector General of Police (IGP) Islamabad Qazi Jamil ur Rehman, the cameras would be installed at offices of Station House Officers (SHOs), Muharrars and lock-ups while these would be directly monitored through control room set up at Safe City also having connectivity with Central Police Office and DIG (Operations) office.